n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.itemlists.md

+---
+title: Item Lists node - n8n Documentation
+description: Documentation for the Item Lists node in n8n, a workflow automation platform.
+Includes guidance on usage, and links to examples.
+---

 # Item Lists

 The Item Lists node simplifies working with returned data that contain lists (arrays), enabling you to change the structure for further processing without the need to use [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) nodes or write custom JavaScript.